Jach/dodgeball_nim_pygame_comparison/README.md

 All code files are released in the public domain.
 If you need a WTFPL for some reason let me know.

+# Note for watchers/people using this to learn

+https://hookrace.net/blog/writing-a-2d-platform-game-in-nim-with-sdl2/ is a much better tutorial. :)